MD Program Frequently Asked Questions

 What is the Scholarly Concentration Program?

-The Scholarly Concentration is an educational program designed to enrich students' experiences and opportunities, and expose them to various concentrations of study.
+The Scholarly Concentration Program is an educational program designed to enrich students' experiences and opportunities, and expose them to various concentrations of study.
 GW SMHS believes this program will further students' medical careers by providing a broader healthcare perspective and exposure to leadership opportunities.
 Students have the opportunity to choose an area of scholarly concentration in one of several areas of healthcare outside of the standard clinical curriculum.

 For full information, visit the website for The Office of Student Professional Enrichment.
-On average, 98% of students select a scholarly concentration.
+On average, 98% of students select a Scholarly Concentration.
 As a Concentration student, you will attend a series of lunch lectures and events, engage in a required 8-week experiential opportunity during the first summer, and complete a related Scholarly Project (required of all MD students) and fourth-year elective.
 Scholarships are available to assist with the costs of your summer travel and living expenses.

 I am interested in the Scholarly Concentration Program.
 What are the options for concentration areas?